albertattard/presentation-domain-primitives-kotlin/presentation.md

 Language primitives are compatible to other libraries, while domain primitives are not and need to be converted back and forth

+For example, we cannot save a domain primitive representing a persons' name, such as `PersonName`, into a database.
+We need to get the `String` equivalent

 ---

-# Misuse
+# Class Explosion

-The same domain primitive, cannot be reused as each domain primitive should serve one purpose
+The same domain primitive cannot be reused for different purposes as each domain primitive should serve one purpose

-For example, *name* and *surname* should be represented by two domain primitives and not by one domain primitive
+For example, *name* and *surname* should be represented by two domain primitives, such as `Name` and `Surname`, and not by one, generic, domain primitive, such as `GenericName`

 This may lead to class explosion as many classes are needed